-The information on this page helps you understand your undergraduate financial aid award letter and what steps you need to take to have loans credited to your account.
+The information on this page helps you understand your undergraduate financial aid offer letter and what steps you need to take to have loans credited to your account.
 We've also put together a video that walks you through these steps.
 Make sure you complete all the necessary steps for your loans to credit your account, if you choose to accept your loans.

-Your Official Financial Aid Award and What You Need to Do
+Your Official Financial Aid Offer and What You Need to Do

 1. View Your Financial Aid Offer

-Log in to your SIS Student Center to review your financial aid award.
-Once in SIS, click “View Financial Aid” under the Finances section, and choose the appropriate aid year.
+Log in to your SIS account to review your financial aid offer.
+Once in SIS, choose “View Financial Aid” under the Finances section, and choose the appropriate aid year.
 Look for the "Award Letter" link to print a copy for your records or to save it as a .pdf to send on to someone else, like your parents.
-Please note that financial aid awards are only shown online in the SIS or in UVAPay, and you will not receive a paper award letter.
-If your award changes later for some reason, you'll be able to see the history of your awards for the year at any time.
+Please note that financial aid offers are only shown online in the SIS or in UVAPay, and you will not receive a paper letter.
+If your offer changes later for some reason, you'll be able to see the history of your offer letters for the year at any time.
 Follow this link for an FAQ regarding President Ryan's comments about the University's financial aid commitment to students.

-An important note for undergraduate transfer students: until your school of enrollment reviews your transfer credits (usually before the start of the first term of enrollment), we will award you loans as if you are a first-year student.
-Once your school reviews your credits and sets your academic level, we'll adjust your loans to the right level For students with need-based loans, the total loan amount will not change, but the types of loans will.
+An important note for undergraduate transfer students: until your school of enrollment reviews your transfer credits (usually before the start of the first term of enrollment), we will offer you loans as if you are a first-year student.
+Once your school reviews your credits and sets your academic level, we'll adjust your loans to the reflect the correct level for you.
+For students with need-based loans, the total loan amount will not change, but the types of loans will.

 2. Accept, Decline or Reduce Your Loans